 Before moving to live and work in Canada I was Senior Psychotherapist and Eating Disorders Psychotherapist at one of Europe's most highly regarded inpatient treatment clinics for people with eating disorders, addictions and concurrent disorders.
 I also have extensive experience of working with people struggling with mental health issues and trauma, people living with HIV/AIDS, homeless youth, and young adults in educational settings.
-Since moving to Canada I have worked as a registered psychotherapist for the University Health Network's Eating Disorder Program at Toronto General Hospital, as a group facilitator at Sheena's Place and was an Adjunct Lecturer and Field Supervisor at the University of Toronto 2012-2014.
-I also worked at GreeneStone Muskoka, a treatment centre for people in recovery from addiction issues and concurrent disorders (including trauma and mood disorders), and currently also work at Covenant House Vancouver with homeless youth with complex psychological needs, including trauma, addictions, mood disorders, and personality disorders.
+Since moving to Canada I have worked as a registered psychotherapist for the University Health Network's Eating Disorder Program at Toronto General Hospital, as a group facilitator at Sheena's Place and was an Adjunct Lecturer and Field Supervisor at the University of Toronto 2012-2015.
+I also worked at a treatment centre in Muskoka, Ontario for people in recovery from addiction issues and concurrent disorders (including trauma and mood disorders), and currently also work with young adults with complex psychological needs, including trauma, addictions, mood disorders, and personality disorders.

 In addition to exploring what is going on for you in the present we may also need to look at your childhood, family of origin and early relationships to better understand the factors that have shaped the person you have become.
 I will always work at a pace that feels manageable to you and respect your need to slow the process down at times if it feels too fast.